allthingstalk/java-sdk/readme.md

 ### Installation

-Download the repository and add the `ATT_IoT_sdk.jar` file to your projects build path.
+Download the repository and add the `ATT_IoT.jar` file to your projects build path.

 ### Examples